 An undergraduate researcher whose paper or poster has been accepted and who plans to present research results at a professional meeting may apply for up to $800 to help defray travel expenses.

 Projects that lead to publication of full-length papers in peer-reviewed journals may qualify for up to $500 toward publication expenses.
 To qualify, the published paper needs to list the undergraduate researcher as an author and acknowledge the support of the ACES Undergraduate Research Scholarship Program.

 Requests for supplemental funding (the application forms are downloadable from this page -- see below) should be directed to the Honors Dean and need to provide evidence that an appropriate research paper or poster has been scheduled for presentation and/or accepted for publication.
 Requests for travel funds should be submitted to the Honors Dean at least thirty (30) days prior to professional meetings.

-Undergraduate researchers may receive academic credit (typically up to 3 hours) by registering for an independent study course (usually a 200-level course [for non-James Scholars] or a 300-level course [for James Scholars]).
+Undergraduate researchers may receive academic credit (typically up to 3 hours) by registering for an independent study course (usually a 200-level course [for non-James Scholars] or a 300-level course [for James Scholars or Chancellor's Scholars]).
 Standard registration procedures should be observed, with the final grade to be assigned by the Faculty Research Mentor when all project requirements have been met.

 Our agricultural, consumer, and environmental science resource systems are complex and rapidly changing.
 Recent advances in information technology and biotechnology serve to underline the profound importance of today's agricultural sciences to society.
 Scientists are now using these tools to improve the production and utilization of food, fiber, fuels, chemical feedstocks, and other agricultural-related commodities while preserving our fragile environment and depletable natural resources.